 As a result, businesses in the area enjoy a great day’s trade that sees record numbers of customers, both during the day, and after the event closes.
 With the event earning warm praise across the board – and as the event is now well-known to many Capetonians that attend and participate – the event is expected to attract growing numbers each year.

 The result is that Obs as a whole benefits: murals are painted and art installations go on to become permanent.
 On the day, new connections are made between residents and organisations that operate in the area.
 It also means another great day’s trade for businesses that benefit from increased foot traffic and exposure.
 But behind the scenes, the event infrastructure needs to be well orchestrated for Streetopia to attract the numbers that make the area come alive – and that all requires funding.

-What this means is that in order for the event to succeed and be sustained, a showing of funding support is required from the Observatory businesses that benefit from it, and organisations such as the City of Cape Town and national Lottery Commission.
+What this means is that in order for the event to continue to be held (as a non-profit), a showing of funding support is required from the Observatory businesses that benefit from it, and organisations such as the City of Cape Town and, in 2018, the National Lotteries Commission.
 If everyone in the area – all the cogs that turn to make this magical one-day carnival happen – puts their weight behind it, Streetopia can grow to become something truly wonderful that will generate great results for Obs, its residents and businesses.